Great Place To Live

 The City of Sugar Land takes the quality of streets seriously, and is evidenced through projects such as the reconstruction of Williams Trace Boulevard.
 Additionally, the City utilizes a third party firm that specializes in Street Evaluation and Pavement Management.
 This firm provides the City with a comprehensive road network score every three years, and in the intermediary years, the firm works together with Sugar Land staff to update the score annually.
 The most recent result score was from December 2017 (FY2018).

 A consultant periodically provides the City of Sugar Land with a comprehensive road network score every three years.
 This score is based on Pavement Condition Ratings determined from visual surveys performed by trained external field raters.
 In intermediary years between surveys, City of Sugar Land staff, in conjunction with the consultant, will update the score annually using the same methodology.
 All reconstruction projects and any new road systems will be taken into account.
-The most recent data for this measure was collected in fiscal year 2016.
+The most recent result score was from December 2017 (FY2018).

 Pavement Condition Ratings are assigned on a 0 - 100 scale, with 100 representing a perfect rating and 0 representing an unusable pavement condition.